jimratliff/GenoMac-system/README.md

 [^Specifying_Homebrew_installs]: The specification of exactly what CLI and GUI apps to install from Homebrew is made in three sub-Brewfile files, all located in `GenoMac-system/homebrew`: (a) `Brewfile.formulae` for CLI programs, (b) `Brewfile.casks` for GUI apps from Homebrew, and (c) `Brewfile.mas` for GUI apps from the Mac App Store.

-[^Homebrew_not_good_for_fonts]: Homebrew installs fonts *only* for the Homebrew user, not for other users, and the old workaround no longer works.
-Thus, Homebrew is not a good method to install fonts that should be available to all users.
+[^Homebrew_not_good_for_fonts]: At least by default, Homebrew installs fonts *only* for the Homebrew user, not for other users.
+Thus, for Project GenoMac, I have concluded that Homebrew is not an appropriate method to install fonts.
+There may be workarounds, see e.g., “[Installed font does not show up in Font Book](https://apple.stackexchange.com/questions/478047/installed-font-does-not-show-up-in-font-book),” Ask Different, January 16, 2025; and “[homebrew-cask-fonts for ‘All Users’](https://github.com/orgs/Homebrew/discussions/4138),” Homebrew/discussions, #4138.

 ### `make` vs. `just`